dfrtz/proving_grounds/README.md

 #### Overview

-Create Plotly Dash components in Javascript instead of Python.
+Create Plotly Dash components in JavaScript instead of Python.
 Supports `dash.html` and `dash.dcc`, but can be expanded to support any Dash namespace.
 - **Language(s)**: JavaScript
 - **Location**: [JS Dash Components](js_dash_components)